Acmella oleracea in skincare

 MechanismMild calcium channel modulation; transientBlocks acetylcholine release at neuromuscular junctions

-Effect strengthMild — partial reduction in dynamic linesStrong — significant elimination of muscle-driven wrinkles
+Effect strengthMild — studied for topical activity; far less pronounced than injectablesStrong — significant elimination of muscle-driven wrinkles

 Duration per applicationHours; needs daily reapplication3-4 months per injection cycle

-Best forPrevention; mild fine lines; eye areaEstablished dynamic wrinkles; cosmetic medical care
+Best forCosmetic eye-area products; topical-preferring usersEstablished dynamic wrinkles; cosmetic medical care

 CostCosmetic product price (low)$300-700+ per session